IPL 8: Mumbai Indians outplay Chennai Super Kings to enter final

-Mumbai Indians rode on Caribbean power to thrash a jittery Chennai Super Kings by 25 runs in the First Qualifier of IPL 8 at Wankhede Stadium and enter the final
+Mumbai Indians thrashed a jittery Chennai Super Kings by 25 runs in the First Qualifier of IPL 8 at Wankhede Stadium to enter the final

 Mumbai Indians rode on an all-round performance as they completely outplayed Chennai Super Kings in the First Qualifier of IPL 8 by 25 runs at the Wankhede Stadium on Tuesday.